Research and Development Consulting for Memory and Data Storage Technologies

 ChannelScience's chief scientist was asked to present the keynote address at a storage industry event celebrating the 50th anniversary of the hard disk drive (HDD).
 His insightful talk speculates on the techniques "digital archeologists" of the future might use to unlock the secrets of our civilization that will lie hidden in billions of discarded hard disk drive "artifacts.“

-In solid-state storage, our chief scientist is long-time member of the executive committee of the world's largest technical conference and trade show devoted to solid-state storage: The Flash Memory Summit, held annually in Santa Clara (Silicon Valley).
+In solid-state storage, our chief scientist is a long-time member of the executive committee of the world's largest technical conference and trade show devoted to solid-state storage: The Flash Memory Summit, held annually in Santa Clara (Silicon Valley).

 2011 Flash Memory Summit presentation: Accelerating the Pace of SSD Innovation: 10 HARD disk drive LESSONS (August 11, 2011)